Quantitative-Conservation-Lab/Edwards_etal_2021_AnimalConservation/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 This repo is for Edwards et al. 2021 Animal Conservation.
+Code written by Michela Busana, Sarah Converse and Hannah Edwards

 Data:
 egg_IDs - List of each egg identities Egg_summary_survival_dailydata_40min - Predictor and suvival data combined